Kill Switch (2017 film)

-The film was released on June 16, 2017 by Saban Films.
+The film was released on June 16, 2017 by Saban Films to negative reviews from critics.

 Plot

 Sometime in the near future, physicist and former NASA pilot Will Porter is recruited by Alterplex, a power company that has built a massive tower that taps into unlimited quantum energy.
 It is revealed that it is destroying a mirror universe Earth referred to as "The Echo" and that the inhabitants there also have an energy tower.
 Strange gravity anomalies and unexplained deaths are occurring in The Echo world that are blamed on the tower, as it takes energy from that world.
 There was supposed to be no life there but due to a malfunction, the device created a true mirror Earth full of life, and now both Earths face destruction unless one is destroyed within less than a day.

 Porter has been sent to The Echo with a cube device called the "Redivider" believing it will balance the power transfer between the two universes and set things right.
 Instead, he learns the device is a kill switch that will destroy The Echo forcing him to decide which universe to sacrifice in order to save the other.
 The armies in The Echo know this and are trying to arrest or kill him.
 There is also a group of "anti-tower rebels" who are actively fighting the armed forces of the towers.